Summer Learning

 Can a student who has already graduated from high school take a Summer Learning course?

-• No, students who have graduated are not eligible to take Summer Learning courses in B.C.
+• No, students who have graduated as of July 1, 2025 are not eligible to take Summer Learning courses in B.C.
+Additionally, students can NOT take Summer Learning if they turn 19 prior to July 1 of 2025.

-How will a parent know if their child should enrol in the Literacy or the Numeracy program?
+How will a parent know if their child should enrol in the Grade 8/9 Literacy or the Numeracy program?

 • Literacy and Numeracy courses are designed for students who will benefit from increasing their competencies and knowledge in the subject matter by practicing the core skills in these areas of study.

-• Literacy and Numeracy courses are targeted for students who have already taken Math 8 or 9 or English 8 or 9 but who need to further develop curricular competencies before entering the next level.
+• Literacy and Numeracy courses are for students who have already taken Math 8 or 9 or English 8 or 9, but who need to further development with skills and curricular competencies before entering the next level.
+These courses are not for grade 7 students who are wishing to "get ahead."

 How do the Math and English Foundations courses work?